reactjs/react.dev/src/content/learn/reacting-to-input-with-state.md

 <Recap>

 * Declarative programming means describing the UI for each visual state rather than micromanaging the UI (imperative).
-* When developing a component:
+* When developing a Component:
   1. Identify all its visual states.
   2. Determine the human and computer triggers for state changes.
   3. Model the state with `useState`.